Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 dataframes, and networkx graphs as possible inputs.
 The user must also provide the bipartite partitioning of the input graph.
 In all cases, the matching is returned as a sub-graph of the input data structure.

-- Possible inputs representing edges on a graph:
-- scipy sparse array (show a directed edgelist as input and output; static input data)
-- networkx graph (show plots as inputs and outputs; input data nx.random_bipartite)
-- pandas dataframe (show frames as inputs and outputs; input data = workforce problem)
-- Output is a subgraph; so has the same type as the input

 .. tabs::